1.0 POLICY STATEMENT

 - Confiscation means confiscation of goods used or possessed in violation of Institute regulations.

-- Restriction of Privileges – Restriction of privileges means the denial or restriction of specified privileges, including, but not limited to, access to a student facility, placement programmes, Institute events for a defined period of
+- Restriction of Privileges – Restriction of privileges means the denial or restriction of specified privileges, including, but not limited to, access to a student facility, placement programs, and Institute events for a defined period of days.

 - Dismissal: Dismissal is a sanction which permanently separates a student from the Institute campus without opportunity to re-enroll in the future.